Dream SMP: In popular culture

 "Dream SMP" was listed as a genre in Spotify Wrapped in late 2021.
-The genre encompasses fan-created music about the events of the server, music made by Dream SMP members, and music used in Dream SMP streams, but largely was used as a catch all for "Youtuber Music".
-The artists that are part of the genre include Glass Animals, Wilbur Soot, Toby Fox, and Alec Benjamin.
-It has recently been renamed to "Pixel".
+The genre encompasses fan-created music about the events of the server, music made by Dream SMP members, and music used in Dream SMP streams, but largely was used as a catchall for music by YouTubers with similar fanbases.
+The artists that are part of the genre include Glass Animals, Wilbur Soot, Toby Fox, Derivakat, and Alec Benjamin.

 The server was visited by several notable guest stars, including KSI, Vikkstar123, LazarBeam, Ninja, Lil Nas X, Pokimane, Corpse Husband, and MrBeast.
-MrBeast staged a game on the server by hiding gift cards worth $100,000 for Dream SMP members to find.
+MrBeast staged a game on the server by hiding gift cards worth $100,000 for Dream SMP members to find, which streamer Tubbo won.

 Cast

 List adapted primarily from Dot Esports.